Ravencentric/juicenet-cli/docs/parpar-filepath-formats.md

 !!! note
     This page covers the usage of the `--filepath-format` option in ParPar.
-You do not need to know this to use `juicenet-cli`.
+You do not need to know this to use `juicenet`.
 I wrote this after testing all of the filepath formats to better understand them myself.